Great forestry careers start at SFA

 Wondering what you can do with a forestry degree from SFA?
 Check out some of the amazing things our graduates have accomplished.

-David Smith has spent two decades working in national parks across the western United States.
+David Smith is the superintendent at Joshua Tree National Park.
+He has spent two decades working in national parks across the western United States.
 He has worked as a law enforcement ranger and as an interpretive park ranger.
 In 2010, David was one of two people chosen to serve as a Bevinetto Congressional Fellow.
 Under this distinguished fellowship, he served as a congressional aid to the House Subcommittee for National Parks, Forests and Public Lands.

 Vickie Mates, Class of '06